input-output-hk/iogx/README.md

 ### Easy Code Formatting <!-- omit in toc -->

-IOGX uses [`pre-commit-hooks`](https://github.com/cachix/pre-commit-hooks.nix) to format your source tree: hooks can be easily configured and are automatically run in CI, unless explicitly disabled.
+IOGX uses [`pre-commit-hooks`](https://github.com/cachix/pre-commit-hooks.nix) to format your source tree: hooks can be easily configured and are automatically run in CI'

 ### Read The Docs Support <!-- omit in toc -->